Canon 5D MIV has a 30.0MP Full frame

 On the other hand, please keep in mind that Max sensor resolution is not the only determinant of resolving power.
 Factors such as the optical elements, low pass filter, pixel size and sensor technology also affects the final resolution of the captured image.

-Another difference between these two cameras is that Canon 5DS R's sensor lacks anti-alias (Low-Pass) filter.
-Removing anti-alias filter increases the sharpness and level of detail but at the same time, it increases the chance of moire occurring in certain scenes.
+One other difference between these two cameras that is worth mentioning is that Canon 5DS R's sensor doesn't have an anti-alias (Low-Pass) filter.
+Removing anti-alias filter increases the sharpness and level of detail but at the same time, it increases the chance of moiré occurring in certain scenes.

 Below you can see the 5D MIV and 5DS R sensor size comparison.